MecaAmirati/MecaAmirati/README.md

 ### Hi!
 I am Amirati 🤘🏻😎

-- 📱 I’m currently working on Front-end development
+- 📱 I’m a Front-end developer
-- 📚 I’m currently learning Angular
+- 📚 I’m currently learning React
 - 📧 How to reach me: matheusamirati@gmail.com
 - 🤖 Ask me about the robot below...